“There’s no organs … What’s happened to all the organs?”

 “Is it another one of them campers?”
 Grieves asked.

 Morgan had already been warned it wasn’t a camper.
 He moved towards the boulders, and as his eyes locked on the body lying in the bloody water, his muscles tensed.
-Despite the chill in the morning air, he felt a rise of wet heat within his body.
-Sweat squeezed through the pores in his arms and his face and he could also feel it in the wetness of his underarms and crotch.
+Despite the morning chill, he felt a rise of wet heat within his body.
+Sweat squeezed through the pores in his arms and chest and face, and he could also feel it in the wetness of his underarms and crotch.
 The thing in the lab had been dead, and he knew from long experience that death can do strange things to bodies.
 But this one was different.
 It looked like a person turned inside-out, then squeezed and pulled and shaped into something from a nightmare.
-It was wearing grey pants and had a metal ring locked around its neck.
+It was wearing grey pants, and had a metal ring locked around its neck.
 The blood of the campers had stained its face and body and trousers, and the water around it was the colour of rust.

-Grieves peered over his shoulder.
-“Jesus Christ Almighty!
+Grieves placed a hand on his shoulder.
+“Jesus Christ Almighty, Sam!
 What the hell is that?”
 She craned her neck forward.
 “How can that be –”

-Morgan stepped closer to the monstrosity, trying to make sense of its misshapen proportions.
+Morgan leaned closer to the monstrosity, trying to make sense of its misshapen proportions.
 “How can it be what?”

 Grieves was breathing heavily.
 “Alive.”